Dynamical Boson Stars: Dynamics of boson stars

+Recently, \cite{Kain:2021rmk} numerically evolves boson stars and finds the results agree with a linear perturbation results.
+Although excited boson stars are generally unstable, evolutions in \cite{Sanchis-Gual:2021phr} show that self-interactions can stabilize excited boson stars.
+The stabilizing effect of interactions was previously found for certain rotating solutions \citep{Siemonsen:2020hcg}.

-Closely related is the work of Lai and Choptuik~\cite{Lai:2007tj} studying BS critical behavior (discussed in Section~\ref{sub:critical}).
+Closely related is the work of \cite{Lai:2007tj} studying BS critical behavior (discussed in Sect.~\ref{sub:critical}).
 They tune perturbations of boson stars so that dynamically the solution approaches some particular unstable solution for some finite time.
-They then study evolutions which ultimately do not collapse to BH, so-called sub-critical solutions, and find that they do not disperse to infinity, instead oscillating about some less compact, stable star.
-They show results with increasingly distant outer boundary that suggest that this behavior is not a finite-boundary-related effect (reproduced in Figure~\ref{fig:lai}).
-They use a different form of perturbation than Ref.~\cite{guzman2009}, and, being only slightly subcritical, may be working in a regime with non-positive binding energy.
+They then study evolutions that ultimately do not collapse to BH, so-called sub-critical solutions, and find that they do not disperse to infinity, instead oscillating about some less compact, stable star.
+They show results with increasingly distant outer boundary that suggest that this behavior is not a finite-boundary-related effect (reproduced in Fig.~\ref{fig:lai}).
+They use a different form of perturbation than \cite{guzman2009}, and, being only slightly subcritical, may be working in a regime with non-positive binding energy.
 However, it is interesting to consider that if indeed there are three distinct end-states, then one might expect critical behavior in the transition among the different pairings.
 Non-spherical perturbations of boson stars have been studied numerically in \cite{2006gr.qc.....2078B} with a 3D code to analyze the emitted gravitational waves.

-Much less is known about rotating BSs which are more difficult to construct and to evolve because they are, at most, axisymmetric, not spherically symmetric.
-However, as mentioned in Section~\ref{subsection:varieties_rotating}, they appear to have both stable and unstable branches~\cite{Kleihaus:2011sx} and are subject to an ergoregion instability at high rotation rates~\cite{2008PhRvD..77l4044C}.
-To our knowledge, no one has evolved rotating BS initial data.
-However, as discussed in the next section, simulations of BS binaries~\cite{Mundim:2010hi,Palenzuela:2007dm} have found rotating boson stars as a result of merger.
+The dynamics of non-standard boson stars have also been studied through numerical simulations in different scenarios.
+Boson stars in scalar-tensor theories of gravity were considered in \cite{2012PhRvD..86j4044R}, focusing on the study of spontaneous and induced scalarization.
+Evolutions of fermion-boson stars have confirmed their stability properties and have found the normal modes of oscillations of neutron stars with a dark matter component \citep{2013PhRvD..87h4040V}. \CP{These studies have been extended by including more realistic equations of state to model the neutron star matter \citep{Nyhan:2022pda}, or more complicated self-interaction potentials for the scalar field \citep{Valdez-Alvarado:2020vqa}. }